Help transform communities through the arts.

 In this action-oriented, experiential program, you'll learn practical skills like grant writing, fundraising, networking, advocacy, and arts administration.
 You'll explore collaboration in the arts, how to put ideas into action, and arts-based research methods.
 And you'll do this all in Cambridge, home to theaters, museums, music and dance venues, community art projects, and galleries.

-In your program, you'll be immersed in the field by doing an internship in a community organization.
-And by engaging in the self-reflection we ask of all our students, you'll better understand your goals and advance your own inquiry.
+In your program, you'll be immersed in the field through an internship in a community organization.
+And by engaging in the self-reflection we ask of all our students, you'll come to better understand your goals and advance your own inquiry.

 Come study where you and your faculty will work together to co-construct new knowledge and practices, and where the importance of equity and social justice is woven throughout your study.